drakkan/sftpgo/docs/defender.md

 - `threshold`, defines the threshold value before banning a host.
 - `ban_time`, defines the time to ban a client, as minutes

-So a host is banned, for `ban_time` minutes, if it has exceeded the defined threshold during the last observation time minutes.
+So a host is banned, for `ban_time` minutes, if the sum of the scores has exceeded the defined threshold during the last observation time minutes.

+Each event type can be weighted by an integer.
+If `score_invalid` is 3 and `threshold` is 8, it will be banned after 3 login attempts with an invalid user within the configured `observation_time`.

 A banned IP has no score, it makes no sense to accumulate host events in memory for an already banned IP address.